bacadra/pulsar-navigation-panel/README.md

 For each header, the package can create a marker to highlight the corresponding line of text in the editor.
 The marker style can be customized.

+## Panel interactions

+A panel has few handly commands.
+There are mouse interactions:

+- `LeftMouseButton`: scroll to header
+- `Ctrl-LeftMouseButton`: create a new cursor on the header line and scroll to
+- `Alt-LeftMouseButton`: copy header text

+At context menu there are shortcuts to modify settings locally.

 ## Search bar

 Headers can be filtered.
 Fuzzy-finder is used and items are sorted by score.